triSYCL/triSYCL/README.rst

   library infrastructure to construct an OpenCL interoperability API and adapt the triSYCL classes to leverage OpenMP/OpenACC;

-- add OpenCL_ 2.x support with SYCL 2.1;
+- add OpenCL_ 2.x support with SYCL 2.x;

-- since SYCL is a pretty general programming model for heterogeneous computing, if the OpenCL compatibility layer is not required, some other back-end could be written besides the current OpenMP_ one: CUDA_, RenderScript_, etc.
+- since SYCL is a pretty general programming model for heterogeneous computing, if the OpenCL compatibility layer is not required, some other back-ends could be written besides the current OpenMP_ one: CUDA_, RenderScript_, etc.

 ..